jucian0/turbo-version/README.md

 ![turbo-version-logo](./logo.jpeg)
 # Turbo Version

-> Automatically versioning for monorepos.
+> Automatically versioning for monorepos or common repos.

-Turbo Version is a monorepo solution for managing package versions and releasing packages.
+Turbo Version is a universal solution for managing package versions (MONOREPO or NOT) and releasing packages.
 It provides a set of tools and utilities that simplify versioning and releasing packages for monorepo projects.

 ## Packages

 Turbo Version includes the following packages:

-- `@turbo-version/version`: A package version management tool for monorepos.
+- `@turbo-version/version`: A package version management tool for repositories.
 It allows you to manage versions of packages across multiple projects and release new versions of packages.[Docs](packages/turbo-version/README.md)

 - `@turbo-version/release`: A command-line interface-tool for publishing packages inside Turbo repos to the npm registry with version validation.
 This tool validates whether a package version has already been published on the registry before attempting to publish it.[Docs](packages/turbo-release/README.MD)